jxtngx/intro-to-post-training/README.md

 ## Under the hood

 The pre-built recipes and configs are good starting points for the majority of projects, and provide excellent templates for creating custom recipes for post-training tasks that might require greater control over the training loop and data pipelines.
-Configs ought to follow a convention in order to correctly structure the defined settings for the Recipe.
-Recipes in `torchtune` are minimal and extensible by design.
+Configs follow a convention in order to correctly structure the defined settings for the Recipe.
+Recipes are minimal and extensible by design.

-Let's take a look at what makes a config and a Recipe, according to `torchtune`.
+Let's take a look at what makes a config and a Recipe, according to torchtune.

 ### Configs

 > [!TIP]
 > see the [torchtune docs](https://pytorch.org/torchtune/stable/deep_dives/configs.html) for more information on configs

-Configs are yaml files that define the settings for a `torchtune` Recipe, the sections (keys) of a config are as follows:
+Configs are yaml files that define the settings for a torchtune Recipe, the sections (keys) of a config are as follows:

 - Model Arguments
 - Tokenizer